carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 #### Allow importing implementation files from within the same library

-The current proposal is that implementation files in a library implicitly import their interface, and cannot import other implementation files in the same library.
+The current proposal is that implementation files in a library implicitly import their API, and that they cannot import other implementation files in the same library.

 We could instead allow importing implementation files from within the same